GSA-TTS/identity-dev-docs/_pages/saml/examples.md

 ---
-title: Service provider reference implementations
+title: SAML examples
+redirect_from:
+  - /sp-refs/
 ---

-# Service provider reference implementations
+# SAML service provider reference implementations

 The login.gov team has created a few service provider implementations for reference.
 All are open source in the public domain and are available for agencies to inspect and experiment with.